 This site assembles the descriptions of some tropical plants from Western Panama.
-Where possible, I have gone through the identification process, feature by feature, and have photographed the distinctive characteristics of these plants.
+The original work was done by Mary Farmer, and the site is now being maintained by Gordon Bakke.
+Where possible, Mary went through the identification process, feature by feature, and have photographed the distinctive characteristics of these plants.

 How to use this site

 If you are looking for information on a plant you have identified, type its name in the Search box near the top of the right-hand column.
 The scientific name will always bring up the plant if it is mentioned here.
 The common name might or might not bring up the plant, depending on whether the name is used locally in Panama (and whether I know that name!)

 Thirty-two plant families are represented.
 The List of Families arranges all species discussed here by family.
 Sometimes Mary wrote about the same plant more than once.
 Links to every post about every plant she wrote about are here.
 Twenty-four of the families are briefly described in the Descriptions of Families page.